 Ask students to explain their sequence and justify it.

-Note: Represent these fractions with concrete materials according to the four models: linear model (for example, number line), area model (for example, fractional circle), volume model (for example, glasses filled with water), and set model (for example, tokens).
+Note: Students should have experience representing these fractions with concrete materials using four models: linear model (for example, number line), area model (for example, fractional circle), volume model (for example, glasses filled with water), and set model (for example, counters).
 It is important that students know what each fraction represents based on the models and are able to determine which fraction is greater.

 Circulate around the classroom and ask students questions such as:

-Source: Guide d'enseignement efficace des mathématiques de la 1re à la 3e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 1re à la 3e année, Numération et sens du nombre, p.
 68 et 69.